kontena/pharos-docs/addons/kontena-lens.md

 kontena-lens:
   enabled: true
   name: 'prod-pharos-cluster' # optional
-  host: 'your-cluster-dns' # optional
+  host: 'lens.my-domain.com' # optional
   tls:
     email: 'le@example.org' # optional
   user_management:
     enabled: true # optional
   persistence:
     enabled: true # optional
+  shell:
+    image: 'my-org/kontena-lens-terminal:latest' # optional
+    skip_refresh: false # optional
 ```

 ### Options

 - `name` - Name of the cluster.
 Default `pharos-cluster`
 - `host` - DNS address that is used for Dashboard access.
-Default `https://lens.<worker-node-ip>.nip.io`
+Default `lens.<worker-node-ip>.nip.io`
 - `tls.enabled` - `true` or `false`.
 Is the ingress secured with TLS.
 Default `true`
 - `tls.email` - Email address used while fetching Let's Encrypt certificate.
 If not defined, the default insecure TLS certificate will be used.
 - `user_management.enabled` - `true` or `false`.
 Is built-in user management enabled.
 Default `true`
 - `persistence.enabled` - `true` or `false`.
 Is persistent volumes used to maintain state.
 If yes, cluster must provide default storage class.
 You can enable this, for example, by using [kontena-storage](./kontena-storage.html) add-on.
 Default: `false`
+- `shell.image` - Custom Docker image used for embedded terminal.
+- `shell.skip_refresh` - `true` or `false`.
+Are Helm repositories refreshed on terminal start.
+Use `true` if no public Internet access.
+Default `false`.

 ## Using Kontena Lens